EPIC COUNSELING, PLLC

 Each therapist makes their own personal hours/schedule

-and availability for evenings and weekends varies for each therapist.
+and availability for evenings and weekends varies depending on therapist.

 Epic Counseling, PLLC.